HauntedBees/BeeQuestions/README.md

 # Bee Questions
+## no
+This codebase is dead.
+Look at the newer [frontend](https://github.com/HauntedBees/BeeQuestions.Site) and [backend](https://github.com/HauntedBees/BeeQuestions.API/) repositories instead.
 ## wut
 Bee Questions is an A&Q website.
 Post answers, get questions.
-This repository has been replaced with newer [frontend](https://github.com/HauntedBees/BeeQuestions.Site) and [backend](https://github.com/HauntedBees/BeeQuestions.API/) repositories.
 ## license
 Bee Questions is GPLv3 because yes.
 ## why